3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

 ---
-title: How to send email in Node.js
+title: How to Send Email in Node.js
 date: "2019-05-05T00:55:28.907Z"
 template: "post"
 draft: false